Using Triploid Grass Carp for

 Columbia, SC 29202

-The information above regarding Using Triploid Grass Carp for Aquatic Plant Control in SC Small Impoundments is provided in an Adobe PDF file.
-Adobe® Reader® is required to open the above files and is available as a free download from the Adobe® Web site.
+The information above regarding Using Triploid Grass Carp for Aquatic Plant Control in SC Small Impoundments is provided in a PDF format.